 Phew – 500 words later, and it’s time for a breather.
-But don’t down tools just yet, as there’s still a way to go to make sure your statement is ship-shape and ready for submission.
+But don’t down tools just yet, as there’s still a way to go to make sure your statement is ship-shaped and ready for submission.

 Here are a few tips on proofreading and editing your university personal statement, before uploading it to UCAS.

-Be Prepared to Edit
+Be prepared to edit